Andrew Trask: AI Research Scientist

 • Highlights:

-• Senior Research Scientist, DeepMind (Privacy and AI)
+• Senior Research Scientist at DeepMind

-• Founder and Leader, OpenMined (12,000+ contributors worldwide)
+• Founder and leader of OpenMined community

-• Author of Grokking Deep Learning and the I am Trask blog
+• Author of Grokking Deep Learning

 • Formats: